lawaj/Hello-World/README.md

 # Hello-World
 Learning GitHub

-Hello everyone, this is newbee me just getting hang of GitHub usage.
+Hello everyone, this is newbee me just getting a hang of GitHub usage.